skarma91/logicmojo-data-science-april-2025/Capstone_projects/Capstone_Project_3_Natural_Language_Processing.md

 ## **Upload the project deliverables**

-- Upload the solved notebook(s), Project Report, Presentation Slides, and Sample File in the google drive location: https://drive.google.com/drive/folders/1vLH8TKTMVb_mP7IM89-XKkdX0ZTkcQyL?usp=drive_link
+- Upload the solved notebook(s), Codes, Project Report, Presentation Slides, and Sample File in the google drive location: https://drive.google.com/drive/folders/1vLH8TKTMVb_mP7IM89-XKkdX0ZTkcQyL?usp=drive_link

 - Also upload the solved notebook and the documents to your respective github repository.